 Information for New Food Premises

-Are you a Community or Sporting Group wanting to raise fund by selling food to the public?
-Then the following information will assist you to know what your obligations are under the Victorian Food Act.
+Are you a community or sporting group wanting to raise fund by selling food to the public?
+Then the following information will assist you to know your obligations under the Victorian Food Act.

 The Victorian Department of Health has developed a short video and interactive website to help community groups understand and meet their food safety obligations when selling food to raise funds in Victoria.

 Click on the link below to view the video.
-Please contact Council for further information.
+Please contact council if you require further information.